deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 This method should only be used if there are no release channel images in your air-gapped registry.

 * If you want to install Deckhouse with automatic updates disabled:
   * Use the tag of the installer image of the corresponding version.
-For example, use the image `your.private.registry.com/deckhouse/install:v1.44.3`, if you want to install release `v1.44.3`.
+For example, use the image `your.private.registry.com/deckhouse/install:v1.60.5`, if you want to install release `v1.60.5`.
-  * Set the corresponding version number in the [deckhouse.devBranch](installing/configuration.html#initconfiguration-deckhouse-devbranch) parameter of the `InitConfiguration` resource.
   * **Do not** set the [deckhouse.releaseChannel](installing/configuration.html#initconfiguration-deckhouse-releasechannel) parameter of the `InitConfiguration` resource.
 * If you want to disable automatic updates for an already installed Deckhouse (including patch release updates), then delete the [releaseChannel](modules/002-deckhouse/configuration.html#parameters-releasechannel) parameter from the `deckhouse` module configuration.